cmjchrisjones/WebApiWithRedisCacheInDocker/README.md

 Enjoy!

 ## Breakdown of the projects and what they do!

 ### API

 This is just a relatively simple web api written in ASP.NET Core 3.1.

 It has a simple controller named `UploadBookController` which exposes 2 endpoints called `uploadAndReturnJSON` and `uploadAndReturnCSVFile`.
+The names should be fairly self explanatory.

-The virtual paths for the API routes are defined by using the Route decorator attibute, eg
+The virtual paths for the API routes are defined by using the Route decorator attribute, eg

 ```csharp
 [HttpPost]